About CRPS

 Complex regional pain syndrome is complicated to treat.
 Treatment is more likely to be successful if it starts early after CRPS has manifested, ideally within the first six months.
 Unfortunately CRPS often goes undiagnosed because its symptoms can be mistaken as that of other conditions and medical professionals often do not recognise it.

-CRPS requires a multidisciplinary team approach to treatment.
+CRPS requires a interdisciplinary team approach to treatment.
 Following is a list of some of the treatments that people with CRPS may be given:

 • information & education